rpherbig/rpherbig.github.io/_drafts/growing-a-community.markdown

 But it also meant that we tackled error paths and edge cases as we encountered them.
 Our code was not perfectly robust from the start, and for the most part, that was fine.
 Most errors just stopped a script, and since we were at the keyboard, we would fix the problem and restart it.
 At worst a character might lose an item (ask Rob about his cleric's shield sometime).

 But occasionally, rarely, there would be a bug that was *noisy*.
 Typically these errors would be a broken `while` loop or bad conditional `return` that would result in spamming a room with commands.
 Even if we reacted in a few seconds, hundreds of commands would have been sent.
-After the first of these it was clear that we had to be responsibile members of the scripting (and/or Lich) community, as members of the larger DR community.
+After the first of these it was clear that we had to be responsible members of the scripting (and/or Lich) community, as members of the larger DR community.

 To that end, we implemented a few different strategies in our scripts: